BMW iX7 (X7 Electric) arrives in 2027; BMW Alpina iX7 100 in development: Report

 • Expected to start reaching dealers in H2 2027; Alpina iX7 100 also reportedly planned

-• BMW Group Plant Spartanburg in the U.S. expected to make the all-electric X7
+• BMW Group Plant Spartanburg in the U.S. poised to make the all-electric model

-Despite the recent shift in consumer preferences on the electrification front, BMW Group still plans to offer an EV in every segment it currently operates by 2030, with the goal of making more than half of its global sales tailpipe emissions-free.
+Despite the recent shift in consumer preferences toward electrification, BMW Group still plans to offer an EV in every segment it currently operates by 2030.

 As part of this strategy, the company will introduce a fully-electric BMW iX7, which we expect at U.S. dealers in 2027.
-Here’s everything that’s been reported, and our expectations from the full-size electrified SUV.
+Here’s everything that’s been reported, and our expectations for the full-size electric SUV.

 Design

-Our exclusive renderings in this story capture the details, including the door tabs, observed in early test prototypes of the next-gen X7 family.
+Our exclusive renderings in this story capture the details, including the door-mounted entry winglets, observed in early test prototypes of the next-gen X7 family.

-As illustrated in our exclusive renderings in this article, the BMW iX7 should feature a covered kidney grille, split headlamps with a wide, ultra-slim DRL module positioned above a boxy low- and high-beam module, and a shorter functional grille at the bottom of the front apron.
-The brand logo may sit in a dipped central area, which BMW refers to as the “valley” of the hood.
+As illustrated in our exclusive renderings, the BMW iX7 should feature the new kidney grille, split headlamps with wide, ultra-slim DRLs positioned above a boxy headlamp modules containing the low- and high-beam units, and a shorter functional grille at the bottom of the front apron.

-New 23-inch alloy wheels would complement the iX7’s proportions, adding to its stance.
+New 23-inch alloy wheels would complement the iX7’s proportions, giving it a more imposing stance.
 Instead of regular or flush handles, BMW is seen using winglets integrated into the door shoulders of test prototypes, leaving uninterrupted surfaces in the lower half of the panels.
 Inspired by the limited-run BMW Skytop roadster, this feature would add exclusivity to the design.

 An upright rear is expected to maximize space and create a traditional SUV profile, with new combination lamps likely to emphasize both looks and technical sophistication.